Pericle Felici

 Pericle Felici (1 August 1911 – 22 March 1982) was an Italian prelate of the Catholic Church.
 From 1947 until his death he held various offices in the Roman Curia, including Secretary General of the Second Vatican Council, head of the Pontifical Commission for the Revision of the Code of Canon Law, and from 1977 Prefect of the Supreme Tribunal of the Apostolic Signatura.
 He became a cardinal in 1967.
-In 1978, he twice announced to the world from the balcony of St. Peter's Basilica the election of a new pope.
+In 1978, he twice announced to the world from the balcony of St. Peter's Basilica the election of a new pope, John Paul I and John Paul II.
 At the Council he was identified with the conservatives who sought to maintain Curial control of the proceedings and he was a prominent voice for more conservative and traditionalist views throughout his career.

 Biography

 Felici was born in Segni near Rome on 1 August 1911.
 He studied theology at the local seminary of Segni and at the Roman Pontifical Seminary.
 He was ordained as a priest in 1933.
 He earned degrees in philosophy, theology and canon law and then served for ten years as rector of the Pontifical Roman Seminary.
 He took up his first assignment with the Roman Curia in 1947 as an auditor of the Roman Rota, the Holy See's highest trial court.